Treyson-Grange/JukeTUI/README.md

 - This is so far just a proof of concept.
 I have done enough work that I can login and access user data
 - Little update, its set up with bubble tea now, so UI and general flow of data and IO should be easier
 - There is now functionality to get playback state, display it, pause/play playback, and skip tracks.
+- Currently we are doing the same http request code, so TODO: fix that.

 ## Connecting to Spotify's API